sourcery-ai-experiments/MS-Rewards-Farmer/README.md

 - Complete the daily set automatically
 - Complete punch cards automatically
 - Complete the others promotions automatically
-- Complete Versus Game - _currently disabled_
 - Headless Mode - _not recommended at all_
 - Multi-Account Management
 - Session storing
 - 2FA Support
-- Notifications (Discord/Telegram)
+- Notifications via [Apprise](https://github.com/caronc/apprise) - no longer limited to Telegram or Discord
 - Proxy Support (3.0) - they need to be **high quality** proxies
 - Logs to CSV file for point tracking